redox-os/book/src/ch09-03-porting-applications.md

 This script is used for Rust programs that use folders inside the repository for compilation, you can use the folder name or program name.

+Sometimes the folder name and program name doesn't work, it happens because the `Cargo.toml` of the package carry a different name, open the file and verify the true name on the `name` field below the `[package]` section.

 This will fix the "found virtual manifest instead of package manifest" error.

 ##### Cargo package with flags